 Advice

-The RSPB has been campaigning for more than 125 years and today we are still determined to stand up for nature, both here and abroad.
+The RSPB has been campaigning for more than 125 years and today we're still determined to stand up for nature, both here and abroad.
+Find out about our approach

 When the ladies of Didsbury joined forces in 1889 to fight against the cruel killing of birds for the fashion industry, they started 125 years of RSPB campaigning.
 History tells us that success didn’t come quickly, but the pressure they applied led to Queen Victoria confirming an order to ban soldiers wearing osprey feathers and ultimately, in 1922, a law prohibiting the import of feathers.